pixelartexchange/artbase.js/pudgybase/README.md

-## Making-Of - Yes, You Can - Build Your Own Pudgypunkbase From Zero / Scratch
+## Making-Of - Yes, You Can - Build Your Own Pudgybase From Zero / Scratch

 See the artbase script in [**/pudgies**](https://github.com/pixelartexchange/artbase.sandbox/tree/master/pudgies) in the artbase.sandbox for the building your own database from zero / scratch.